A Brief History of Pathological Demand Avoidance

 Many people with PDA are mistakenly diagnosed with Oppositional Defiance Disorder.
 This is not surprising as there are many similarities in the external presentations.
 Refusal to engage in demands/rules/requests by authority figures for example.
 However, the aetiology in each is quite distinct.
 The ODD child is making a conscious decision to assert their will and challenge authority.
 These children have an innate understanding of hierarchy and expectations.
 Importantly, those with PDA, remembering it is an autism spectrum condition, do not understand inherent power dynamics.
 The idea an adult has more authority or control than a child is not appreciated by those with PDA.
 In combination with this, the overriding motivation for demand avoidance in PDA is anxiety-based need for autonomy from control of others rather than the defiance of expectations its own sake as in the case of ODD.

 Often the difference between the two presentations is won’t/can’t.
 ODD is a wilful choice to disobey, PDA is a crippling inability to comply.
+An important distinction is children with ODD do respond to consistent behavioural interventions and positive support plans.
+PDA children do not.

 Why does PDA matter?